ROYALKINGSJ/Affinity_Math_Curves/README.md

 # Affinity Math Curve Generator

+> **⚠️ Important Note from the Developer:**
+> **Building from source is highly recommended.** Due to cross-compilation hardware limitations, pre-built binary releases are primarily provided for Apple Silicon Macs.
+Windows and Linux versions are not included in the releases and must be compiled locally from source.
+Additionally, pre-built updates for Intel Macs will likely be deprecated in the future.

 ## About the Project
 This is a standalone Python application designed to generate mathematically perfect curves (like Sine, Cosine, Parabolas, etc.) for vector design workflows.